alykhantejani/generate_functio_samples/README.md

-# generate_functio_samples
+# generate_function_samples
-A python script to generate samples from a given function
+A python script to generate samples from a given function.
+For example, for the following function:
+$$

+$$